mkitzan/llvm-explore/README.md

 `UnusedStorePass` implements this optimization by identifying every `store` to a `ptr` with no other users besides `store` instructions.
 The identified `store`s are pruned from their basic block parents.
 This pruning will by matter of course, deplete the users of the `ptr`'s definition (an `alloca` instruction).
 If a `store` was pruned, the basic block is then pruned of `alloca` instructions with no users.

 After the `UnusedStorePass` is run the all previous instances of the target pattern will be eliminated.

-## Primitive Branch Pass

-Gotta actually write this one, but it will try to pattern match instances of branching with the sole purpose of updating memory where the terminating branch loads the stored value for use.